PacktPublishing/Data-Engineering-with-Alteryx/README.md

 ability to combine data from structured business sources with open and unstructured data and analyze a range of datasets enables him to make fast, accurate, and relevant business decisions.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803236483">https://packt.link/free-ebook/9781803236483 </a> </p>